Dark In The Park

 This is how the old mill looked in 1973 before the Nickels purchased the pier.
 It was themed as a circus ride at this time.
 The Jack Rabbit roller coaster can be seen in the background.
 This picture is from the George F. Boyer Historical Museum and was sent to us by Scott Hand.

-Although the castle was 2-stories high, the upper level was only used as storage.
-There were plans to make the upper level part of the attraction, but it proved to be too costly for the Nickels.
+Although the castle was 5-stories high, the upper level was only used as storage.
+There were plans to make the upper level part of the attraction, but the Nickels decided there was no need since the castle was doing well the way it was.

 John Nickels

 John Nickels stands by the front entrance to the castle.
 John and his brothers Steven and Angelo, along with Steven's son B.J.
 Nickels, were co-owners of the Midway Pier.
 The Nickels family came to the Wildwoods in 1944, opening concessions that provided readings, ball games, and guess your weight stands.
 The Nickels purchased the western section of the Marine Pier in 1976 for $1,800,000.
 They renamed it Nickels' Midway Pier and built Castle Dracula for the 1977 season.
+The castle officially opened during the July 4th weekend of 1977.
 This photo was taken by Chris Polk in 1999.

 A picture of the Castle Dracula display in the George F. Boyer Historical Museum on Pacific Avenue in Wildwood, NJ.
 The museum has the original crest that was mounted above the castle drawbridge, along with several pictures of the castle.
 This photograph of the museum display was sent to us from Mike Vlkovic.